 - HEP Five Ferris Wheel.
 This was an unplanned stop but since it was just a few mins walk from Umeda, we decided to give it a try.
 HEP Five is actually a shopping mall but it’s more popular because of it’s huge red Ferris wheel with another panoramic view of the city.

 - Osaka Museum of Housing and Living is probably one of the most underrated of all the stops we’ve been to.
-It tries to replicate a piece of Osaka in the late Edo period, there were model houses and shops that allows visitors to see how Japanese people live in the past.
-My favorite however are the miniature models of the city and the streets and how the Japanese people built and rebuilt their communities.
+It tries to replicate a piece of Osaka in the late Edo period, there were model houses and shops that allows visitors to see how Japanese people lived in the past.
+My favorite are the miniature models of the city and the streets and how the Japanese people built and rebuilt their communities.